UBC-MDS/safe_vancity/doc/reflection-milestone2.md

 2. An interactive bar chart of `Total Reported Cases by Neighbourhood and Crime Type`;

-3. An interactive bar chart of `Total Reported Cases per Crime Category by Weekday`;
+3. An interactive bar chart of `Total Reported Cases per Crime Category by Weekday and neighbourhood`;

 ### 2. What we decided not to implement